rlucente-se-jboss/KeyLUG/processes-and-daemons/README.md

     journalctl -af

-To build and run,
+To build,

     cd ../05-non-systemd-example
     cmake .
     make

+Get usage help,

+    ./simple-daemon --help

+Run as non-daemon,

     ./simple-daemon

+CTRL-C will exit the program.

+Run as daemon in local directory as current user,

+    ./simple-daemon -d -l my.lock -p my.pid

+Run as daemon and drop privileges to user invoking sudo,

+    sudo ./simple-daemon -d

-Get the child pid from the journalctl window, and use it to exame the process
+Get the daemon pid from the journalctl window, and use it to examine the process

     less /proc/<PID>/status

 Then look at the UMask.
 Next,

-    lsof -p <PID>
+    sudo lsof -p <PID>

 and look at the open file descriptors and default working directory.
 Finally, kill the process using